Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 1. Conducting compliant right to work checks

 Every employer in the UK is legally required to confirm that each employee has the right to work before employment begins.
-There are three recognised methods under the Home Office employer guidance updated on 26 June 2025 (applying to checks on or after 12 February 2025):
+There are three recognised methods under the Home Office employer guidance updated on 26 June 2025, which applies to checks carried out on or after 12 February 2025.

 • Manual checks – inspecting and copying original documents such as a valid British or Irish passport or other acceptable immigration document in the presence of the individual, either physically or over a live video link where permitted.
 The employer must still hold the original document and make the copy themselves.